luisabreu102030/skin_cancer/README.md

     <img src="/readme_images/cancer_diagnosis_types_plot.png">
 </div>

-Is interesting to notice that although **follow up** is the second most used method to diagnosis skin cancer, it was only applied to the diagnosis of Melanocytic nevi skin cancer.
-In-vivo confocal microscopy diagnosis was only applied to Benign keratosis-like lesions.
-Both, Melanocytic nevi and Benign keratosis-like lesions, also needed medical consensus in order to be diagnosed and both needed histopathology exam, which might indicate that these cancers are harder to diagnosis than the rest of the skin cancers present in the dataset.
+It is noteworthy that, although **follow up** is the second most utilized method for diagnosing skin cancer, it was only used to diagnose Melanocytic Nevi.
+In-vivo **confocal** microscopy diagnosis was only used for the diagnosis of Benign Keratosis-like Lesions.
+Both Melanocytic Nevi and Benign Keratosis-like Lesions also required medical **consensus** for diagnosis and both required a **histopathology** exam, suggesting that these types of skin cancer may be more challenging to diagnose than the other skin cancers present in the dataset.

 <div align="center">
     <img src="/readme_images/each_cancer_diagnosis_types_plot.png">